-The Company evaluates events that have occurred after the balance sheet date of June 30, 2016, through the date which the financial statements are issued.
-Based upon the review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements except as follows.
+The Company evaluates events that have occurred after the balance sheet date of September 30, 2016, through the date which the financial statements are issued.
+Based upon that review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements, except those described in Note 8 - Subsequent Events.